VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Experiments

-\paragraph{Analysis of Action Efficiency.} The analysis of action efficiency reveals clear differences in the planning capabilities of browser-use agents powered by various foundation models.
-Notably, in the browser-use setting, agents operate over web elements as their action space rather than GUI operations, making their action counts not directly comparable to those in human demonstrations.
-As shown in Tab.~\ref{tab:ae}, models such as GPT-4.1 and Claude-3.7-Sonnet generally required more actions, suggesting a more exploratory or cautious execution style.
-In contrast, models like OpenAI-4o and Claude-4.0-Sonnet completed tasks with fewer steps, indicating more direct strategies.
-However, lower action counts did not always align with better outcomes, as some models exhibited brittle reasoning despite efficient execution.
-Conversely, higher action counts sometimes reflected more thorough exploration, particularly in tasks with complex or ambiguous goals.
-These results suggest that while action efficiency provides insight into planning behavior, it must be considered alongside success rate to fully assess agent performance.
+\paragraph{Analysis of Action Efficiency.} \leavevmode{The analysis of action efficiency reveals notable differences in the searching strategies of browser-use agents powered by different foundation models.
+As shown in Table~\ref{tab:ae}, models such as Gemini-2.5-Flash generally require more actions for information-seeking, suggesting a more exploratory style.
+In contrast, models like OpenAI-o3 tend to accomplish tasks with fewer steps, indicating a more direct strategy.
+However, lower action counts do not necessarily correlate with higher success rates.
+Conversely, higher action counts sometimes reflect more thorough exploration, which proves advantageous in tasks involving complex or ambiguous objectives.}